liamzebedee/liamz.co/_posts/2013-06-16-on-failure.en.md

 ### A quote
 Nonetheless, making mistakes is essential to learning.
-I will end on a favourite quote of mine, which perfectly illustrates my ideas:
+I will end on a favourite quote of mine, which perfectly illustrates such ideas:

 <blockquote><p>
 My dad encouraged us to fail.
 Growing up, he would ask us what we failed at that week.
 If we didn't have something, he would be disappointed.
 It changed my mindset at an early age that failure is not the outcome, failure is not trying. <em>Don't be afraid to fail.</em>